Exploration and Incentivizing Participation in Randomized Trials: Our model: incentivized RCT (homogeneous agents)

 We ensure that each agent weakly prefers participation to the ``outside option".
-To formalize the latter, we posit that an agent could refuse to participate in the mechanism and choose an arm that appears best based on the initial information.
+One way to formalize the outside option is that an agent could refuse to participate in the mechanism and instead choose an arm (\eg a drug) that appears best based on the initial information.
 This achieves Bayesian-expected utility

-\begin{remark} Some medical treatments might not be available outside of a clinical trial.
-To model this scenario, we could refine the definition \eqref{eq:model-outside} so that the $\max$ is only taken over the arms that the agents \emph{are} allowed to choose.
-All results carry over with minimal modifications. \end{remark}

-Finally, we can state the Bayesian IR property that the mechanism is required to satisfy: